Diets Used

 Introduction

-There's no need to complicate this subject with a long introduction.
 We vets all pretty much agree on this subject:

 As pets become old, the kidneys slowly lose their ability to work well.
 Young healthy kidneys contain approximately 1 million individual kidney tubules, each able to process and excrete urea, eliminate excess electrolytes and concentrate the urine.
 With age, many of these tubules are damaged, clogged up, scarred, and become non working and go into retirement.
 The pet's own immune system will often attack damaged tubules and replace them with a type of scar tissue.